Migrating from AngularJS to React — how do you measure your performance gains?

 Links to test pages and source

 All the examples are written in Typescript and the compilation/bundling is done using Webpack.
-The Readme page in source url, lists the instructions to build and run the applications.
+The Readme page for source URL lists the instructions to build and run the applications.

 - AngularJS — https://guptag.github.io/js-frameworks/AngularJS/examples/angularjs-perf-test/index.html (Source)